Support for Attention Research Update is provided

 by neurofeedback treatment.
 The reason for this is that training was

-each individual and that additional benefits would have accrued if this had
+individual and that additional benefits would have accrued if this had been

-been done.
-Whether this is actually the case, however, would require
+done.
+Whether this is actually the case, however, would require additional

-improving academic performance is a critical treatment target for most children
+Because improving academic performance is a critical treatment target for

 There is no arguing with this and it is unfortunate that measures of academic